ge-flight-analytics/Rems/README.md

 ## Datasource Setup

 The EMS system handles with data fields based on a hierarchical tree structure.
-This field tree manages the names and field ID mappings as well as the field groups of fields.
-In order to send query via EMS API, the Rems package already contains a data file for the static and frequently used part of the field tree as default.
+This field tree manages mappings between names and field IDs as well as the field groups of fields.
+In order to send query via EMS API, the Rems package already contains a data file for the static, frequently used part of the field tree as default.
 This bare field tree includes fields of the following field groups:

 * Flight Information (sub-field groups Processing and Profile 16 Extra Data were excluded)
 * Aircraft Information
 * Flight Review